Best YouTube Reporting Tools for Agencies in 2026 (Honest 7-Tool Comparison)

 Setup A — OneTube standalone (YouTube-focused agencies)

-If your client retainers are YouTube-heavy or YouTube-only, OneTube on Agency Starter ($249/mo) can handle the full reporting workflow without a second tool.
+Setup A works when reading competitor audiences IS the agency deliverable — not when reporting on your client's own channel is the deliverable; that's already commodity work.
+For agencies whose retainers are YouTube-heavy or YouTube-only and where the strategic question "what should we make next month" is what clients pay for, OneTube on Agency Starter ($199/mo) handles the full workflow without a second tool.
 The Agency tier includes white-label PDF Pulse Reports (custom logo, brand colors, no OneTube branding on the deliverable), isolated workspaces per client, the Spy Mode competitor pipeline, and the comment intelligence layer in one place.
 Clients receive a branded PDF report each cycle; you spend the saved hours on strategy instead of formatting.

 This setup makes sense when YouTube is the primary or only platform in the retainer — creator-economy agencies, channel-management consultancies, YouTube-first studios.